 Backed by a five-year, $18.8 million grant from the National Institute of Standards and Technology (NIST) Technology Innovation Program (TIP) ($9.0M from NIST, $9.8M Cost Share), the VOTERS team includes more than 40 faculty, research scientists, engineers, and graduate students from the fields of electrical, computer, and civil engineering.

-Joining Northeastern University, the lead research institution, as project partners are the University of Massachusetts Lowell, the University of Vermont, and Trilion Quality Systems, Inc.
+Joining Northeastern University, the lead research institution, as project partners are the University of Massachusetts Lowell, the University of Vermont, Trilion Quality Systems, Inc. and Earth Science Systems.

 Other contributing members include Infrasense, Inc., DB Consulting, and the Massachusetts Highway Department.